tbeeck/smpsave/README.md

 This project aims to solve problems 1 and 2 above by:
 1. Providing a common interface that any authorized person can use to set up / tear down the server, via a discord bot.
 2. Providing a mechanism to upload/download your server files upon the setup and tear down steps, so you keep your progress and can easily configure the server to your liking.

+## Script Specs
+* "bootstrap" Must install the necessary dependencies for running the game application, as well as setting up rsync to allow for server files to be up/downloaded.
+This is run before any server files are synced (since rsync may not exist yet) so it must be self-contained.
+* "start" Must start the server.
+It can do so asynchronously.
+* "stop" must stop the server.
+It must do so synchronously, such that the script exits only when the server process is stopped.
+This way we don't deprovision the server while the application is running.
+Doing so would cause data loss.

+## Potential directions
+1. Opt-in 'healthcheck' script
+    * Could be used to poll server status during startup/shutdown, so users could optionally notify 'server up' or 'server shudown' only when the server is no longer reachable (by whatever means the user defines)
+    * Would also allow us to verify the server is operating normaly.
+2. Web server / daemon mode
+    * Would allow for other integration points with the core server lifecycle management beyond the discord bot.